MustafaM24/Suduko/README.md

 DISPLAY,
 PRESENTATION,

-WORK DONE BY PARTNERS:
-MUSTAFA:
-ALGORITHM,
-SUDOKU TABLES,
-DISPLAY,

-SAKINA:
-DISPLAY,
-HELPER FUNCTIONS,
-MAIN FUNCTIONS,

-AALIYAN:
-HELPER FUNCTIONS,
-PRESENTATION,
+The game has 3 levels to the game.
+You can check the solution after the game via backtracking algorithm.

-,More info on how the game works is available on the pdf uploaded along with other files.
+More info on how the game works is available on the pdf uploaded along with other files.